JackieWil65/MentalHealthAwarenessProject/README.md

 ## Credits

-Code Institute (https://codeinstitute.net/ie/) for their learning material, and Amy Richarson for her tutorial support.
++ Code Institute (https://codeinstitute.net/ie/) for their learning material, and Amy Richarson for her tutorial support.

-W3Schools
++ W3Schools

-MDN Web Docs
++ MDN Web Docs

-Kevin Powell for youtube tutorials
++ Kevin Powell for youtube tutorials

 ## Media References

-Pexels for all images used on this site.
+Pexels for all photographic images used on this site.
 Credit to photographers Chuot Anhls, B Packerman, Pixabay, timegrocery.
-Font Awesome for the icons used in the link section body section and footer of this site.
+Font Awesome for the icons used in the link section body section and footer of this site. icon8 for title favicon.

 ## Acknowledgements